rink-turksma/IntunePrepTool/README.md

 Version 1.2.4.0:
 1: When opening a downloaded MSI or EXE file the Unblock-file option is now used.
-: Addressing the issue related to parsing variables in the MSI install and uninstall script enhances the tool's reliability, ensuring accurate deployment and removal of software packages.
+2: Addressing an issue related to parsing variables in the MSI install and uninstall script.

 Please use Winget to install the latest version: "winget install rink-turksma.IntunePrepTool" (Run as Admin in CMD or Powershell) or update using: "winget upgrade rink-turksma.IntunePrepTool"